 Back to the radon fan alarm requirement.
 This requirement insists that an audible or visual system performance indicator be present and readily viewable by the homeowner.
 The most common alarms are pressure-based (think: a manometer with a buzzer or light).
 At PDS, we took our KTA 1.0 system and added an amperage based gauge that is more accurate in our testing.
 View the KTA 2.0 alarm here.
 We believe it to be the best on the market.

-To this day, many radon contractors are against the radon alarm requirement.
-I am not, but I understand their reasoning.
-These contractors feel the requirement is burdensome and adds too much cost to the system ($50-100 or 2-5% of the total).
-Many of them have also tried first generation alarms with high incidents of false positive alarm states.
+Many of these contractors have also tried first generation alarms–with high incidents of false positive alarm states–and been left looking foolish with their customer base.
 False alarms lead to unbillable callbacks that suck their time and profit margins.
 False alarms also lead homeowners to disable their alarms.
 All this frustration is understandable.
 At the end of the day, I believe these contractors are jaded and tired.
 They battle for a fair market price for their services against uneducated, bottom-tier contractors often.
 Consumers often can’t tell the difference, so they go with the cheap quote.
 Hopefully this article can help level the playing field between ethical, certified radon contractors and uneducated, amoral contractors out to make a quick buck.

 I urge you to go with a certified radon pro.
 I urge you to insist on a radon alarm.
 If you’d like advice on the best performing alarms in our testing, please reach out to our sales team.